royben/Datatone-Watchout-Controller/README.md

 # Datatone Watchout Controller
-A Datatone Watchout TCP Client Libary.
+A Datatone Watchout TCP Client C# Libary.

 This libary aimes to provide a simple asynchronous communication API over TCP/IP in order to control the Datatone Watchout Production/Display Software.